Home Fact Sheets

 140TH WING, COLORADO AIR NATIONAL GUARD

-The 140th Wing, Colorado Air National Guard (COANG) is comprised of four groups, 11 squadrons and two geographically separated units (GSUs).
+The 140th Wing, Colorado Air National Guard (COANG) is comprised of five groups and two geographically separated units (GSUs).
 The 1500 personnel make up four separate Air Force Command units that provide our nation with fighter, airlift and support forces capable of global employment.

-The 120th Fighter Squadron (Air Combat Command), the 137th Space Warning Squadron (Air Force Space Command), the 200th Airlift Squadron (Air Mobility Command) and the 240th Civil Engineer Flight (Pacific Air Forces) provides mission-ready Air and Space Forces to combatant commanders and strive to be the model wing for the next generation militia, responding to the changing needs of our community, state and nation.
+The 120th Fighter Squadron (Air Combat Command), the 233d Space Group (Air Force Space Command), the 200th Airlift Squadron (Air Mobility Command) and the 240th Civil Engineer Flight (Pacific Air Forces) provides mission-ready Air and Space Forces to combatant commanders and strive to be the model wing for the next generation militia, responding to the changing needs of our community, state and nation.

 In addition, COANG Airmen deploy to support on-going operations in Iraq, Afghanistan and to combatant commanders in various locations around the world, as well as respond in a state capacity to significant unexpected contingencies throughout the United States to protect life, property and preserve peace, order and public safety.